hwborchers/ctv-optimization/README.md

 -   Package [nleqslv](https://cran.r-project.org/package=nleqslv) provides function `nleqslv()`, implementing Newton and Broyden methods with line search and trust region global strategies for solving medium sized system of nonlinear equations.
 -   The data cloning algorithm is a global optimization approach and a variant of simulated annealing which has been implemented in package [dclone](https://cran.r-project.org/package=dclone).
 The package provides low level functions for implementing maximum likelihood estimating procedures for complex models using data cloning and Bayesian Markov chain Monte Carlo methods.
 -   Package [goalprog](https://cran.r-project.org/package=goalprog) provides some functions for lexicographic linear goal programming and optimization.
 Goal programming is a branch of multi-objective, multi-criteria decision analysis. \[MOP\]
+-   [mlrMBO](https://cran.r-project.org/package=mlrMBO) is a flexible and comprehensive R toolbox for model-based optimization ('MBO'), also known as Bayesian optimization.
+It is designed for both single- and multi-objective optimization with mixed continuous, categorical and conditional parameters. \[MOP\]
 -   [igraph](https://cran.r-project.org/package=igraph), a package for graph and network analysis, uses the very fast igraph C library.
 It can be used to calculate shortest paths, maximal network flows, minimum spanning trees, etc. \[GRAPH\]
 -   [irace](https://cran.r-project.org/package=irace) contains an optimization algorithm for optimizing the parameters of other optimization algorithms.
 This problem is called "(offline) algorithm configuration". \[GO\]
 -   [matchingR](https://cran.r-project.org/package=matchingR/index.html) and [matchingMarkets](../packages/matchingMarkets) implement the Gale-Shapley algorithm for the stable marriage and the college admissions problem, the stable roommates and the house allocation problem. \[COP, MM\]